General Guidelines for the Sacrament of Marriage

 - Baptism Certificate with Annotations – You will need to call the church where you and your fiancé were baptized and ask them to re-issue a Baptism Certificate with annotations.
 The annotations are the Sacraments you have already received (1st Communion, Reconciliation, Confirmation, and/or any previous marriages).
 If you are not Catholic, please provide a copy of your Baptism Certificate from the church where you were baptized.
 Note: To marry in the Catholic Church, one of the parties must be Catholic, but it is not required that both be Catholic.

 - Affidavit of Free Status – This document requires two (2) signatures from two (2) witnesses who have known you well (parents, siblings) for many years.
-The signatures must be witnessed by a Priest, Deacon, or Mary Cook (in the Pastoral Office at St. Peter’s).
+The signatures must be witnessed by a Priest or Deacon.
 This document will be given to you at your initial meeting with the priest.

 - Letter of Permission to Marry if the couple is from another Catholic Church.